 Pray that expectant and birthing mothers will have the care they need.

-Worldwide, a woman dies every two minutes from causes related to pregnancy and childbirth.
-In developing countries, a woman’s risk of dying from treatable or preventable complications during pregnancy or childbirth is in developed countries.
+Worldwide, 810 women die every day from causes related to pregnancy and childbirth.
+In sub-Saharan Africa, a woman’s risk of dying from treatable or preventable complications during pregnancy or childbirth is one in 37, compared to one in 3,100 in North America.

 Great Shepherd, You know how much babies need their mothers.
 Be with pregnant women everywhere as they prepare to give birth.
 Strengthen their bodies and protect them from life-threatening diseases.
 Give them a safe delivery and a healthy baby.